-The iconic flagship stations in Dubai and Abu Dhabi stand convenience store, and car washes.
-All this contributed to as a testament to ADNOC Distribution's customer-centric growth in the non-fuel business. approach.
-Smart cameras recognizing registered customer vehicles, digital screens with personalized greetings, and the Under the Company's accelerated digital strategy, ADNOC convenience of automatic ADNOC Wallet account charging Distribution has upgraded its entire network of service stations help to redefine the refueling experience along the UAE's and ADNOC Oasis convenience stores across the UAE with more busiest highway.
-Here, every pit stop becomes a moment of than 10,000 single-device payment terminals equipped with personalized convenience and unparalleled service. state-of-the-art technology, delivering a seamless experience.
-The Company has also become the region's first fuel distributor The new payment terminals offer seamless and consistent to introduce the innovative ADNOC 'Fill & Go' technology at payment experience across all our business lines and all its service stations.
-The Al-backed solution utilizes the latest payment methods.
-Additionally, the payment terminals provide innovations in computer vision technologies, comprising benefits beyond payments by offering the ability to cross-sell machine learning models allowing computers to recognize nonfuel products at the forecourt and digitizing the entire loyalty vehicles, and responds by offering a hyper-personalized fueling experience.
-The initiative has helped create a new era of nextexperience, reaffirming ADNOC Distribution's leadership generation solutions that unlock the full potential of payments. position in the UAE's fuel and convenience retail sector.
+The iconic flagship stations in Dubai and Abu Dhabi stand as a testament to ADNOC Distribution's customer-centric approach.
+Smart cameras recognizing registered customer vehicles, digital screens with personalized greetings, and the convenience of automatic ADNOC Wallet account charging help to redefine the refueling experience along the UAE's busiest highway.
+Here, every pit stop becomes a moment of personalized convenience and unparalleled service.
+The Company has also become the region's first fuel distributor to introduce the innovative ADNOC 'Fill & Go' technology at its service stations.
+The Al-backed solution utilizes the latest innovations in computer vision technologies, comprising machine learning models allowing computers to recognize vehicles, and responds by offering a hyper-personalized fueling experience, reaffirming ADNOC Distribution's leadership position in the UAE's fuel and convenience retail sector.

-ENHANCING THE LOYALTY PROPOSITION AND OUR
+ENHANCING THE LOYALTY PROPOSITION AND OUR DIGITAL EXPERIENCE